mlm-editorial, 15 months ago5 min read

 So if you are serious about saving to buy a house, you need to look at cuts that could be made in your daily life to bump your funds.
 Here are just a few ideas for things you could get rid of to save the cash more quickly.

-Give up the fags and you could be several thousand pounds closer to your goal.
+Give up the cigarettes and you could be several thousand pounds closer to your goal.

 You know the story.
 It's a toss up between getting up when your alarm goes off or having a couple of extra minutes snooze.
 But if you get up later there is less time to make your lunch in advance of work.
 It's ok though, you can always grab a sandwich or meal deal from the petrol station on the way in.